 Sometimes the decision to move in an elderly parent comes down to cost.
 On average, a nursing home can run about $80,000 per year and an assisted living facility costs roughly $43,000 per year.

 However, there are also care costs to consider when moving Mom or Dad in.
 Things may be easy now, but the amount of assistance needed will most likely increase as they age.
 That means that sooner or later you might consider finding an in-home aide.
-A caregiver hired to help with self-care tasks like bathing, feeding and chaperoning activities can cost about $20,000 per year for full-time help.
+A live in housekeeper costs $30,000 to $60,000 annually to help with self-care tasks like cleaning, shopping, and running errands.

 For other tasks around the house, you may want to consider hiring an errand runner or personal assistant to ease the burden on both you and your loved one.
 These services can cost about $25 per hour, and may come in handy in a pinch.
 If you’re reacting to a recent health crisis, you may need to hire a caregiver with specific medical training, which can double, or even triple, the cost of care.